theLemmonade/module-4/README.md

 ## Acknowledgments

-This code was built extensively referecing code snippets from W3Schools, CodeHim.com, and MDN Webdocs.
+This code was built referecing code snippets from W3Schools and MDN Webdocs.

 reset.css courtesy of meyerweb.com